Becoming the coach I am today(lieber auf deutsch lesen?)

 “An Edge For You“ is my credo as a coach: to provide an edge through new perspectives that open new possibilities.
 Working with my amazing clients keeps me challenged and allows me to grow and learn every day.
 I love working with senior managers and business owners who want more out of life than just a successful career… and my Espresso for Your Career blog is intended for anyone who shares this ambition.
 It provides insights, tools and know-how on how to develop a career you love.
 More on me below and on LinkedIn.
 And since it is always more powerful to let others speak, here are some references about my work from LinkedIn.(lieber auf deutsch lesen?)

 Profile: I work with business owners, GMs and executives in production, finance, procurement and sales functions, professional services.
 Projects address not only the role, goals and strategy of my client, but given their scope of influence, also their values, and organisational structures to support these.
-Since 2000, I’ve operated in 3 languages, with over 7,500 coaching hours internationally.
-Before turning full-time coach, I was a managing partner of a medium sized consulting company.
+Since 2000, I’ve operated in 3 languages, with over 9,000 coaching hours internationally.
+Before turning full-time coach, I was a managing partner of a medium sized consulting company focusing on manufacturing companies.

 Credentials: Studies of economics & economic history at UCL London, Masters degree in psychology from Hamburg University; Professional Accredited Coach-Supervisor (CAKO); Completed and taught systemic coaching and supervision trainings.